Critical parameters of germ-monotone families of branching random walks: Introduction

-The effect of \emph{local modifications} (namely, modifications confined in a finite set) on $\lambda_s$ and $\lambda_w$ for continuous-tim BRWs has been studied in \cite{cf:BZ2025}.
-In this paper, we consider the general class of GMBRWs and we investigate how the critical parameters $\lambda(A)$ may vary when the reproduction laws are modified on a generic, not necessarily finite, subset $A_0$ (see Section~\ref{sec:survivalprob}), under the assumption that survival in $A_0$ implies survival in $A$ with conditional probability one.
-A notable special case occurs when $A_0$ is finite (see Section~\ref{sec:max}); in this setting, we are able to analyze $\lambda(A)$ for every nonempty subset $A$.
+The effect of \emph{local modifications} (namely, modifications confined to a finite set) on $\lambda_s$ and $\lambda_w$ for continuous-time BRWs has been studied in \cite{cf:BZ2025}.
+In this paper, we consider the extended critical parameters of GMBRWs and study their behavior when the reproduction laws are modified on a generic, not necessarily finite, subset $\Delta$ (see Section~\ref{sec:survivalprob}).